メインのコンテンツにスキップする

 While the term “sustainable manufacturing” covers many different areas, these practices generally increase efficiency, reduce waste and positively impact net-zero targets with the help of renewable energy, lean manufacturing, green chemistry and other key processes.

-As an engineer tasked with the broad goal of advancing sustainability in your organization, you have countless areas to research and even more questions to consider.
+As a decision-maker tasked with the broad goal of advancing sustainability in your organization, you have countless areas to research and even more questions to consider.
 For example:

 • How do you balance your organization’s needs with costs, investors’ expectations and consumer demand?